7 Challenges in Refrigerated Transportation

 Drivers may find it difficult to monitor, analyze and fix temperature problems in compartmentalized vehicles and multi-temperature and multi-zone loads, the white paper said.
 Instead, the paper suggests, control from the dispatch office without involving the driver may be a more effective solution.

-Corunclima All Electric Transport Refrigeration Unit C150TB for Gallery
+Corunclima All Electric Van Refrigeration Unit C150TB for Gallery

 Zhengzhou Corun.
 Tech.
 Co.
 Ltd., & Corunclima